manabe0322/RelSearch/inst/extdata/manual/relsearch_manual.md

 * The relationship of a missing family member should be designated in the column "Relationship".
 The name of the relationship should be defined in Settings > Relationships.

-* <span style="background-color:#ffcce5">Relationships must be the same as those of other database.</span>
+* If a reference has multiple missing family members, add rows for each relationship of the members (e.g., sibling and parent-child of the sample "Reference7").

-* The marker with two empty cells (e.g., CSF1PO of sample 'Reference10' in the above table) is ignored when calculating the likelihood ratio.
+* The marker with two empty cells (e.g., CSF1PO of sample "Reference10" in the above table) is ignored when calculating the likelihood ratio.

-* The marker with one empty cell (e.g., vWA of sample 'Reference10' in the above table) can be regarded as both homozygote (i.e., no drop-out) and heterozygote with drop-out of one allele when calculating the likelihood ratio.
+* The marker with one empty cell (e.g., vWA of sample "Reference10" in the above table) can be regarded as both homozygote (i.e., no drop-out) and heterozygote with drop-out of one allele when calculating the likelihood ratio.

-* <span style="background-color:#ffcce5">Multiple relationships.</span>

 <a id="sec3-3"></a>